prit108/imgslider/README.md

 ⚠️ **Update**: Iterative Deepening A* (IDA*) Algorithm is now implemented for 4x4.
 Update website link would soon be shared!

-✔️ Coming Soon :
-      ⚡ Algorithmic Solvers for other sizes.
-      ⚡ Using Neural Nets for these puzzles.
+✔️ **Coming Soon** : Using Neural Nets, a solver for these puzzles.